 India’s Bamboo Resources Exceeds Demand

-Assam in India is one the major sources of their Bamboo stick raw materials and now the situation have changed for the worse thereby making the whole Agarbatti manufacturing industry totally sluggish.
-Ramachandra Rao the Ambika Agarbattis Industry Chief has expressed his anguish over these issues which are in a way killing the Agarbatti making industry all over India and small and unorganized players are forced to close down due to non availability of Bamboo sticks for producing.
-VM Rajashekharan the CEO of ITC brands of Agarbattis has stated that this is one of the worst situations that this age old Agarbatti making industry is witnessing where we are having to incur huge manufacturing costs with an increase of more than 25% due to having to import Bamboo sticks.
+Assam in India is one the major sources of their Bamboo stick raw materials and now the situation has changed for the worse thereby making the whole Agarbatti manufacturing industry totally sluggish.
+Ramachandra Rao the Ambika Agarbattis Industry Chief has expressed his anguish over these issues which are in a way killing the Agarbatti making industry all over India and small and unorganized players are forced to close down due to non-availability of Bamboo sticks for production.
+VM Rajashekharan the CEO of ITC brands of Agarbattis has stated that this is one of the worst situations that this age-old Agarbatti making industry is witnessing where we are having to incur huge manufacturing costs with an increase of more than 25% due to having to import Bamboo sticks.
 This trend is eventually going to result in